wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-workload-intranet-sharepoint-phase4.md

 Note that you must supply domain account credentials after entering the **Add-Computer** command.

-After they restart, <!-- deleted by customization use --><!-- keep by customization: begin --> Use <!-- keep by customization: end --> the [Logging on to a virtual machine with a Remote Desktop connection procedure](/documentation/articles/virtual-machines-workload-intranet-sharepoint-phase2#logon) four times, once for each SharePoint server, to log on by using the [Domain]\sp_farm_db account credentials.
+After they restart, use the [Logging on to a virtual machine with a Remote Desktop connection procedure](/documentation/articles/virtual-machines-workload-intranet-sharepoint-phase2#logon) four times, once for each SharePoint server, to log on by using the [Domain]\sp_farm_db account credentials.
 You created these credentials in [Phase 2: Configure domain controllers](/documentation/articles/virtual-machines-workload-intranet-sharepoint-phase2).

 Use the [To test connectivity procedure](/documentation/articles/virtual-machines-workload-intranet-sharepoint-phase2#testconn) four times, once for each SharePoint server, to test connectivity to locations on your organization network.